-The MyEnvironmentalImpact tool also allows you to save individual article records for future reference and export these to reference management software to create your own bibliographies or reference lists.
-To save a record to the saved records repository you must first be signed into the MyEnvironmentalImpact tool before conducting searches.
-When signed in and a search has been conducted each record in the displayed results will have a Save to My Environmental Impact button associated.
-Click this button to save the record.
+The MyCABI tool also allows you to save individual article records for future reference and export these to reference management software to create your own bibliographies or reference lists.
+To save a record to the MyCABI saved records repository you must first be signed into the MyCABI tool before conducting searches.
+When signed in and a search has been conducted each record in the displayed results will have a 'save to MyCABI' button associated.
+Click this button to save the record to the MyCABI resource repository.

-To view your saved records click on the saved records tab Saved records.
+To view your saved records, click on the saved records tab.
 This will display the title of all saved records.
 To view a specific record, click on the title.
-Records can be removed individually by using the button.
-To delete multiple records check the boxes next to the records and click the Remove records button as shown below.
+Records can be removed individually by using the red 'X' button.
+To delete multiple records, tick the check boxes next to the records and click the 'remove records' button.

 Citations can also be exported to reference management software in a RIS file format.

-To export citations, select the records you would like to be included in the reference list using the check box and click the Export citations button as shown below.
+To export citations, select the records you would like to be included in the reference list using the checkboxes, then click on the 'Export citations' button.